Dog Mountain Hike Vancouver

 - The baby needs to be wrapped up.

 - And the one who “didn’t” have to go will now have to.

 But in the middle of asking yourself if it’s worth all the effort, you remind yourself of your commitment to raise your kids outdoors and quickly realize that getting onto a trail is almost always the hardest part of a hike!

-This is where the Dog Mountain comes in… easily accessible at the the top of Mount Seymour’s parking lot, this short 5 km loop brings you all the essentials that a hike needs.
+This is where Dog Mountain Hike Vancouver comes in… easily accessible at the top of Mount Seymour’s parking lot, this short 5 km loop brings you all the essentials that a hike needs.
 It has great terrain, a beautiful lake with stunning scenery, enough elevation to get your heart pumping, and a scenic view that is worth every step.

 We went snowshoeing on this trail in the winter and as soon as we peaked out of the forest edge we found ourselves walking into the set of The Grinch and Whoville.
 With candy cane curved trees that were held in places by 6 or more inches of snow, every place we turned had us snapping photos and saying “how” and “wow” back and forth.

 The Trail After the Lake

 After the lake you progress through to the Dog Mountain trail, a single track line weaves you through big trees, up and down forest trails, and toward the epic lookout over Vancouver city.
 The overall elevation gain is very minimal making it a very doable hike for families, however there are a few steeper and more challenging sections.
 Take your time and make sure you’re wearing appropriate footwear!

 After one final steeper section, the terrain flattens out and the trees open to a beautiful view over the city below.
 We were fortunate enough to see the city under a blanket of fog, with only the tallest buildings peeking out above the clouds to say hello.